Examples

 2.6.
 Clean OOP Model

-To get a clean OOP model inside the implementation class hierarchy, the following design aspects have been selected.
+To achieve a clean OOP model in the implementation class hierarchy, the following design aspects are used:

 Note

-Virtual Class Types require a Base Class iheriting microesb.ClassHandler and minimal 1 Child Class inheriting the Base Class.
+Virtual Class Types require a Base Class inheriting microesb.ClassHandler and at least one Child Class inheriting the Base Class.

 def __init__(self):